yveshoebeke/strexplode/README.md

 <sup>Note: strexpode_test can now be invoked.
 See Example, below.</sup>

-Move ```strexplode.h``` to your local C library or in your project directory and direct compiler accordingly.
+Move ```strexplode.h``` to your local C library or in your project directory and indicate this to your compiler accordingly.

 ---